All Episodes

 Why wasn't this brought out in public?

-Why did Comey what possible justification could Comey have for not moving forward with an investigation into obstruction, especially when you add to that the meeting on the tarmac with Bill Clinton?
+Why did Comey, what possible justification could Comey have for not moving forward with an investigation into obstruction, especially when you add to that the meeting on the tarmac with Bill Clinton?

-Well, apparently the way that this evidence was obtained and how it was obtained and where it was obtained from was the reason behind its classified nature, according to lawmakers that we spoke with.
+Well, apparently, the way that this evidence was obtained and how it was obtained and where it was obtained from was the reason behind its classified nature, according to lawmakers that we spoke with.

 So that was the area that they were most concerned about.

-Now remember there was a Washington Post story, and I just want to bring you back to that.
+Now, remember, there was a Washington Post story, and I just want to bring you back to that.

-And what some people are saying is no, there really is an email.
+And what some people are saying is, no, there really is an email.

 There really is a communication out there that's sensitive that has been verified as facts.

-And stay right there, Sarah.
+Stay right there, Sarah.

-I gotta I gotta do this real quick.
+I got to do this real quick.

-All right, Joe, we continue with Sarah Carter, her new blockbuster along with John Solomon at circa.com is James Comey in a fascinating story, met privately with members of Congress.
+All right, Joe, we continue with Sarah Carter, her new blockbuster, along with John Solomon at circa.com, is James Comey.

-And during his testimony last Thursday, Comey alluded to the exchange uh with Lynch, where she ordered him not to refer To a criminal probe of Clinton handling of classified emails as an investigation, but rather as a matter, and he suggested it smacked a political spin, but then he ended up doing it anyway because I guess he's not strong and everything.
+And during his testimony last Thursday, Comey alluded to the exchange with Lynch where she ordered him not to refer to a criminal probe of Clinton handling of classified emails as an investigation, but rather as a matter.

 No worries here, right?

-Don't worry, she's got it covered.
+She's got it covered.

 Isn't that pretty much what they said?

-This specific classified email, other than what we know from what the Washington Post reported, which Comey later said was nonsense on the Hill.
+I mean, apparently between the people that these emails, now we don't know this specific classified email, other than what we know from what the Washington Post reported, which Comey later said was nonsense on the Hill.

-He said those those stories are not true.
+He said those stories are not true.

 Could there be two separate emails?